jovana-nikitovic/QSS20-Group-Project-COVID/README.md

 # QSS20-Group-Project-COVID
 repo for our Final Project on the COVID-19 Twitter dataset

-# Project Title: Our Title!!!!???? hahah
+# Project Title: Tweet Sentiment Score During COVID-19 Pandemic Across Political Affiliation

 ## Description
 This project focuses on a public Twitter dataset from the time of the pandemic, with the dataset’s observations representing users’ tweets pertaining to the topics regarding COVID-19.
 Our primary research question investigates how a user’s sentiment score varies across several factors such as political affiliation, economic conditions, pandemic-related keywords, and other social and demographic markers.